ga-wdi-boston/wdi_11_cs_topics/README.md

 * Watch [Harvard CS50 on Bubble Sort](https://www.youtube.com/watch?v=8Kp-8OGwphY)
 * Read [Harvard CS50 on Bubble Sort](https://study.cs50.net/bubble_sort) and the [Wikipedia on Bubble Sort](http://en.wikipedia.org/wiki/Bubble_sort)
 * In your notes, describe in your own words how a Bubble Sort sort works and how you might describe it to someone else.
+* Write out the pseudocode for the sort.
 * In your notes, manually diagram how a Bubble Sort sort works over a small dataset
 * Following the tests we have provided, implement a Bubble Sort sort in Ruby.
 Do *not* use built-in sorting methods.
 It is entirely possible to make the tests pass by just using the `.sort` method, but that defeats the purpose of this exercise.
 * In your notes, describe when a Bubble Sort sort might be useful.
 Write down its worst-case complexity time for Bubble Sort sorts.
 How is the Bubble Sort sort different from other sorts?